RatRat0/YouKnowWhokkk/README.md

 - 👋 Hi, I’m @YouKnowWhokkk
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning java, go and running to computer.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on myself.
 - 📫 How to reach me ，I don't know!!

 <!---